griptape-ai/griptape-docs/docs/griptape-cloud/dev-preview-faq.md

     Make sure each of these is at the top level of the archive file structure (not inside a folder).

-__How do I provide feedback or request technical assistance?__

-When you are signed in to Griptape Cloud in a browser, click the circular pink Intercom button at the lower right corner of the screen, and then send us a message.
-We look forward to your feedback, bug reports, and feature suggestions.
-We’d also be happy to help you troubleshoot problems.

-__Are there limits?
-How many Griptape Cloud apps can I create and run?__

-During the preview phase you can have up to 10 apps at a time, and each app can have up to 10 concurrently active runs.
-Each deployment is limited to 10MB in size.

-__Will you be charging money for Griptape Cloud?__

-During this preview phase, you can use Griptape Cloud free of charge.

 __Where to start for an app template?
 Is there a simple example I can use?__

 You can use the following example to deploy a simple chat agent.
 You'll need three files: `.env`, `app.py`, and `requirements.txt`.